“Who is this game for?”

 The role of director is strained.
 You’re working with a limited hand of cards drawn from a large deck.
 Each depicts a vague scene that can be interpreted in many different ways.
 Perhaps a broken vase with a shadowy woman on the wall.
 Or a lavishly adorned dining table with a lonely man waiting for a lover.
 There are weird cross-references – such as the same piece of pottery appearing in multiple different settings – and various connotations clearly intended to reference several possible attributes or people.
 It’s all muddied up and the player given the role of “The Master of Suspense” must sort it out.

 Rear Window is small-C clever in that it transposes an existing game’s popular and compelling structure to a rather sturdy representation of the film’s setting.
 This has been Prospero Hall’s modus operandi, so it’s not altogether surprising.
-Their take on Groundhog Day utilizes Android: Netrunner concepts.
+Their take on Groundhog Day utilizes concepts from The Mind.
 Hocus Pocus riffs on Hanabi.
 The Fast & the Furious board game hearkens to the glory days of Thunder Road.

 In fact, this is often why Prospero Hall designs struggle to maintain longevity for a hobbyist gamer.
 They feel like covers of more robust and innovative works, perfectly packaging them into a nutrition-less smaller serving like a cardboard TV-dinner.
 These types of products have a place, of course, and I even know several families out there thoroughly enjoying titles like Villainous, without ever having heard of seedy places like Board Game Geek or Miniature Market.